 Big Bird is sent to live far from Sesame Street by a pesky social worker named Miss Finch.
 Unhappy, he runs away from there, prompting the rest of the Sesame Street gang to go on a cross-country journey to find him.

 Eccentric and lovable Big Bird lives a very carefree life with his friends on Sesame Street.
-But his happiness is cut short when a strict social worker named Miss Finch sends Big Bird away to live with a wacky family of Dodo birds.
-After a long week and feeling homesick, Big Bird decides that he has had enough and sets out back to Sesame Street.
-Word gets around and Big Bird is totally unaware that his friends are in search of him.
-But Big Bird better watch out because both Miss Finch and two unsuccessful carnival owners are also after him for their own purposes.Written by
+But his happiness is cut short when a strict social worker named Miss Finch sends him away to live with a wacky family of Dodos.
+After a long week and feeling homesick, he decides that he has had enough and sets out to get back to Sesame Street.
+Word gets around and he is totally unaware that his friends are in search of him.
+But he better watch out because both Miss Finch and the Sleaze Brothers are also after him for their own purposes.Written by